gpineda14/project_euler/README.md

 # Project Euler

-I did this projects to improve some of algorithms that involved recursion
+I did this projects to improve my coding that involved recursion

 ## Multiples of Three and Five